jencompgeek/summer-jobs/README.md

 #### \<cloud:data-source\>
 The \<cloud:data-source\> element provides a convenient way to configure the JDBC DataSource for your Spring application.

-Basic attributes:
+##### Basic attributes
-id – defaults to service name
+- id – defaults to service name
-service-name – only needed if you have multiple relational database services bound to the app
+- service-name – only needed if you have multiple relational database services bound to the app

 A simple example DataSource configuration to be injected into a JdbcTemplate would look like this, with the only attribute used specifying the id of the datasource bean.
 ```xml